cincauhangus/node-telegram-bot/README.md

 6. Message type events

 #### Payload type events
 One of the following may be emitted depending on the type of payload received.
 The original <a href="https://core.telegram.org/bots/api#message">Message</a> object and the Telegram client is returned with each event.
-For `received-reply` event, the `reply_to_message` property is provided as the first parameter.
+For `received-reply` event, the `reply_to_message` property from the <a href="https://core.telegram.org/bots/api#message">Message</a> object is provided as the first parameter.

 1. `received-service-notification`
 2. `received-message`